 Call it scripting, call it hyper sigiling or call it creating content for SEO, I made the decision to just start creating for the business owner I wanted to serve and be a co-creator with.
 I also made the decision to get paid for it.

-I still help out in that free community too but I got used to saying, I would love to go into this in more detail in The Business Accelerator.
+I still help out in that free community too but I got used to saying, I would love to go into this in more detail in The Catalyst.
 Come join me there.

 So if you’re ready to pivot or expand your audience to include a different market, here are some things to think about:

 - Why are marketing to this new audience?